DLR-RM/stable-baselines3/docs/guide/plotting.rst

 The ``Monitor`` wrapper saves training data in CSV format with the following columns:

-- ``r``: Episode reward
+- ``r``: Episode return (sum of rewards for one episode)
 - ``l``: Episode length (number of steps)
 - ``t``: Timestamp (wall-clock time when episode ended)

-Additional columns may be present if you log custom metrics in the environment"s info dict.
+Additional columns may be present if you log custom metrics in the environment's info dict and pass their names via the ``info_keywords`` parameter.

 .. note::

-    The plotting functions automatically handle multiple monitor files from the same directory, which occurs when using vectorized environments.
-The episodes are loaded and sorted by timestamp to maintain proper chronological order.
+    The plotting functions automatically handle multiple monitor files from the same directory.
+    This occurs when using vectorized environments.
+Episodes are loaded and sorted by timestamp to ensure they are in the correct chronological order.

 Basic SB3 Plotting (Simple Use Cases)
 ======================================